code4lib/code-of-conduct/code_of_conduct.md

     or have any other concerns, __and you feel comfortable speaking with the offender__, please inform the offender that they have affected you negatively.
-The offending behavior may be unintentional, and the offender and offended will resolve the incident by having that initial discussion.
+The offending behavior may be unintentional, and the offender and offended may resolve the incident by having that initial discussion themselves.

     Code4Lib understands that there are many reasons speaking directly to the offender may not be workable for you (including but not limited to